Skip to Content

 What is Whole Health?

 Whole Health is VA's new approach to delivering health care.
 It equips you to take charge of your health and well-being and to live your life to the fullest.
 VA facilities across the country are implementing Whole Health as a new approach to provide health services with Veterans as partners in your health.
 The focus is on empowering you to take charge of your health and well-being.
-Clinical care, when needed, is an important part of any Personal Health Plan.
+Clinical care, when needed, is an important part of any personal health plan.
 This isn't about prescriptions or medications.
 Whole Health is an approach that focuses on supporting YOU to achieve YOUR goals.

 How does it work?